 In the U.S., the average age of onset for "natural" menopause is 51.
 However, because of genetics, illness, or medical procedures, some women go through menopause before the age of 40.
-Menopause that occurs before this age, whether natural or induced, is known as "premature" menopause.
+Menopause that occurs before this age, whether natural or induced, is known as "premature" menopause or premature ovarian insufficiency.

-In addition to dealing with hot flashes, mood swings, and other symptoms that accompany menopause, many women undergoing premature menopause have to cope with additional physical and emotional concerns.
+In addition to hot flashes and night sweats, also known as vasomotor symptoms, that can accompany menopause, many women undergoing premature menopause have to cope with additional physical and emotional concerns.
 For example, because menopause signals the end of a woman's fertile years, a woman who wishes to get pregnant is likely to have trouble.

-Symptoms of premature menopause are often the same as those experienced by women undergoing natural menopause and may include:
+Symptoms of premature ovarian insufficiency are often the same as those experienced by women undergoing natural menopause and may include:

 - Irregular or missed periods